 - Leave the focus locked at this point and recompose to frame for the comet.

-- If you are using a DSLR, use the mirror lock-up feature to avoid camera shake.
+- If you are using a DSLR, use the mirror lock-up feature to avoid a camera shake.

-- Since you will be mounting the camera on a tripod, turn off image stabilisation on the lens and camera if it has that feature.
+- Since you will be mounting the camera on a tripod, turn off image stabilization on the lens and camera if it has that feature.

 - You can set the white balance manually or using white balance presets in the camera, set it to daylight.
 If you are unsure, you can leave it at auto and adjust it while post processing as you will be shooting raw.